 Step 1: “Blow Out” Your Sprinkler System

 Why is this important?
 Water left in pipes and sprinkler heads will expand and freeze when temperatures drop down into the twenties and cause them to break.
-If you are lucky and the pipes don’t break, sprinkler system components will likely still be damaged.
+Damage can still occur even if your pipes don’t break.
 Rest assured they will malfunction when the time comes to turn your system back on.
 Forgetting this step could cost you thousands in damage, so make sure to call Custom to schedule an appointment!

 Step 2: Don’t Forget About The Backflow Preventer

-In the U.S., there are numerous documented cases of illness resulting from the backflow of hazardous substances.
+In the U.S., documented cases of illnesses resulting from the backflow of hazardous substances have happened.
 To avoid damage and to protect your family’s health, it’s crucial to have the professionals winterize your sprinkler system properly.

-Don’t have time to get your system winterized properly?
-Take these steps to protect your system for a short term, overnight freeze.
+If you do not have time to properly blow out your sprinkler system, take these steps to protect your system for a short term, overnight freeze.

 - Cover the above ground components of your sprinkler system.

-- Make sure your sprinkler system is not set to run.
+- Make sure your sprinkler system will not run automatically.

 - Click Here to schedule your professional, guaranteed sprinkler winterization ASAP!